lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The table above contains everything needed to implement the listed explicit composite algorithms.
 See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite signature algorithms.

-Full specifications for the referenced algorithms can be found in {{appdx_components}}
+Full specifications for the referenced algorithms can be found in {{appdx_components}}.

 ## Notes on id-MLDSA44-RSA2048-PSS-SHA256